uon-nuget/ExpressiveAnnotations/README.md

 This is essentially the change implemented in this .NET Core Version of ExpressiveAnnotations.
 Although this means that separate Validator classes are no longer required, this implementation preserves the separation of the Validator classes from the Attribute classes, with the Attribute classes instantiating Validators and calling `AttachValidationRules()` on those Validators to add the data attributes to the context.
 A separate project for unobtrusive (client-side) validation is no longer necessary though, so the helper classes and methods from that project have been merged into the `UoN.ExpressiveAnnotations.NetCore` project.

-In addition, the solution contains a partial re-implementation in .NET Core of Jarosław's sample project.
-The .NET Core sample is incomplete and has only been partially reworked to follow .NET Core best practices.
-Not all of the controls work - the datepicker has not been implemented in the sample, for example - and the sample does produce some errors in the web developer console.
-But fundamentally the sample does demonstrate how Expressive Annotations can be hooked up - with functioning client-side validation - in a .NET Core 2.1 application, which is somewhat different from the way that Expressive Annotations is hooked up in a .NET Framework application.
+In addition, the solution contains a re-implementation in .NET Core of Jarosław's sample project.
+The .NET Core sample has only been partially reworked to follow .NET Core best practices.
+Note that not all of the controls work in exactly the same way as before - the datepicker has not been implemented in the .Net Core sample, for example.

-The `UoN.ExpressiveAnnotations.NetCore` solution has also been simplified by removing the supporting projects; separate samples for MvcWeb and MvvmDesktop applications are no longer relevant; and the test projects have been removed because tests have not yet been re-implemented in this solution.
+The `UoN.ExpressiveAnnotations.NetCore` solution has also been simplified by removing the supporting projects.
+Separate samples for MvcWeb and MvvmDesktop applications are no longer relevant and the test projects have been removed because tests have not yet been re-implemented in this solution.

 ## Contributing